sapiensoup/sapiensoup.com/_posts/2017-02-02-cannabis-breastfeeding.md

 Hard to believe, but there is only one study (!) in which two samples (!) of human breast milk were analyzed.[^perez] The two mothers were heavy users and their milk showed THC levels of 105ng/ml and 340ng/ml.[^data-mothers]

 Those two data points are interesting, but don’t answer the question how much THC makes it into breast milk because:
 - We don’t know how much marijuana was initially consumed.
 - We don't know how long since the last marijuana consumption.
 - With a one time measurement we don't see how the THC concentration in breast milk behaves over 24 hours.
 - Both mothers were heavy users who were consuming marijuana on a daily basis.
 With regular use, THC accumulates in the body over time, especially in fat.
 And there is a lot of fat in breast milk.
 We don't know which part of the detected THC is due to accumulation and which part is freshly consumed THC.
 - A sample size of two isn't representative for a larger population.

 ## True?
 There is eight times more THC in breast milk than in blood?
 This 8:1 ratio has spread across the internet.
 Beware, every author who quotes that number as if it was a fact got the story wrong.
 Here is what actually happened:

 Once upon a time in 1982[^perez], there was one cannabis smoking mother who agreed to have her blood and breast milk analyzed simultaneously for THC.
 She was a heavy user, smoking marijuana out of a pipe seven times per day.
 About one hour after her last consumption the researchers took a sample of her blood and breast milk.
 It turned out, THC levels in her breast milk were eight times higher than in her blood.

-But one sample is not representative for a larger population, nor was it the purpose of the study.
+But one sample is not representative for a larger population, nor was it the goal of the study.
 The study's goal was to find out if THC was present in human breast milk at all and if so, whether it was going to be metabolized in the child.
 (The answer to both questions is yes.)

 The 8:1 ratio was solely an observation regarding that particular case of the heavy using mother.
 In my eyes, those researchers are heroes for collecting and sharing that data.
 But they would surely not approve people quoting that 8:1 ratio out of context.

 In short: that study **did not** find that the THC concentration in milk is 8:1 compared to blood.
 This ratio was true for one case and one case only.

 Here are the claims actually supported by science:

 1. THC blood levels have proven to be highly variable across subjects.
 2. THC blood levels drop soon after consumption because THC is rapidly taken up by fat tissue.
 It’s plausible therefore that THC levels would be higher in milk because of its high fat content.
 3. Recreational users clear their systems faster.